narobinson1/twilio-msg-notification-module/README.md

 Place textmyself.py into same folder as python script needing notifications

-Text is sent using the following lines:
+Text is sent using the following lines (with text in parameters for textmyself()):

 import textmyself
-textmyself.textmyself('The boring task is finished')
+textmyself.textmyself('I have finished, my creator')